fleetdm/fleet/docs/Using-Fleet/Adding-hosts.md

 | --verbose   |             Log detailed information when building the package (default: false) |
 | --help, -h    |             show help (default: `false`) |

+Fleet supports other methods for adding your hosts to Fleet such as the [plain osquery binaries](#plain-osquery) or [Kolide Osquery Launcher](https://github.com/kolide/launcher/blob/master/docs/launcher.md#connecting-to-fleet)

 ## Plain osquery